Dr. Klaus Libertus

 Vanderbilt University, B.A., 2016 (Psychology, Philosophy)

-I am a first year Ph.D. student in the Developmental Psychology program.
+I am a fourth year Ph.D. student in the Developmental Psychology program.
 I am interested in studying the longitudinal effects of early motor skill development.
-More specifically, I would like to study how individual differences in the emergence of motor milestones may affect later outcomes in other domains of development, such as tool use, social interactions, and language development.
-I am also interested in exploring demographic differences in early motor development in typically developing children and in children at risk for developmental delays.
+More specifically, I study the social, cultural, and biological factors which shape individual differences in motor development across the first two years of life.
+I also study how early motor skills predict later outcomes in other domains of development, such as executive function, parent-child interactions, and language development.

 University of Pittsburgh, B.S., 2018

 I graduated from Pitt in August 2018 with double majors in HR and Finance.
 Though I was a business student as an undergrad, I’ve always been fascinated by psychology, especially developmental psychology.
 After graduation, I worked full-time as a student employment coordinator at the Office of Human Resources at Pitt.
 I’m planning to attend graduate programs with a focus in developmental psychology.
 I’m very excited and grateful to have the opportunity to learn and grow at the Online Baby Lab.

 I am a Psychology Major at the University of Pittsburgh and I'm interested in pursuing in Cognitive Behavioral Therapy specifically with children and adolescents.
 I have worked at a daycare for two summers working with children within the age range of infancy to four years.
 I have a true passion for working with children and I am excited to learn more about infant’s motor and speech development.

 I am majoring in psychology here at Pitt, with minors in applied statistics and sociology.
 I love working with children and have a keen interest in their cognitive and social development.
 I hope to continue my education and career using my knowledge to help children thrive to their full potential.
 I am thrilled to begin my first semester in the BabyLab!
 I cannot wait to see where this research goes in the future and I am so happy to be a part of it.